GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fractional-cover-landsat/_quality.md

 Occasionally the sum of the three components is not equal to 100%.
 Differences are usually small and are not rounded in order to preserve what may be useful seasonal indicators.

-Landsat 8 OLI has different relative spectral response curves to the Landsat 5 TM and Landsat 7 ETM+ sensors.
-To account for this a spectral band adjustment factor is applied to the Landsat 8 data to make it more similar to reflectance as measured by Landsat 7.
+Landsat 8/9 OLI has different relative spectral response curves to the Landsat 5 TM and Landsat 7 ETM+ sensors.
+To account for this a spectral band adjustment factor is applied to the Landsat 8/9 data to make them more similar to reflectance as measured by Landsat 7.
 The adjustment factors are described in more detail in Flood (2014).

 Whilst the same training data has been used to train both the JRSRP fractional cover product and the DEA fractional cover product, differences in the terrain corrected surface reflectance data that are used as model inputs mean that the two products are not identical.
 The differences between the two products are typically less than 5% for the bare soil and non-green cover types, and typically less than 10% for green cover.